OpenNebula/website/content/integrations/backup_extensions/veeam.md

 {{< alert title="SELinux/AppArmor issues" color="success" >}}
 SELinux and AppArmor may cause some issues in the backup server if not configured properly.
 Either disable them or make sure to whitelist the datastore directories (``/var/lib/one/datastores``).
 {{< /alert >}}

 You can find more details regarding the Rsync datastore in [Backup Datastore: Rsync]({{% relref "../../../product/cluster_configuration/backup_system/rsync.md" %}}).

 **Sizing recommendations**

 The backup datastore needs to have enough space to hold the disks of the VMs that are going to be backed up.
 This introduces a layer of redundancy to the backups, as they will be stored in the OpenNebula Backup datastore and the Veeam Backup storage.
-This is something inherent to the Veean integration with oVirt, as further backups of a Virtual Machine will be incremental and only the changed disk regions will be retrieved.
+This is something inherent to the Veeam integration with oVirt, as further backups of a Virtual Machine will be incremental and only the changed disk regions will be retrieved.

 If storage becomes a constraint, we recommend cleaning up the OpenNebula Backup datastore regularly in order to minimize the storage requirement, but keep in mind that this will reset the backup chain and force Veeam to perform a full backup and download the entire image during the next backup job.